Sacramento News & Review

 By: Anne Stokes February 2, 2023

 According to the Department of Labor, individuals with a disability were significantly more likely to be unemployed than their typically abled peers.
 Across all age groups, only 19% of people with a disability were working in 2021 versus nearly 64% of those without a disability.
-And 29% of workers with a disability were employed part-time versus 16% of those without a disability.
+And 29% of those workers with a disability were employed only part-time versus 16% of those without a disability.

 “Many people with disabilities, particularly those with intellectual disabilities and developmental disabilities, (may not) know that there are career opportunities out there for them,” says MaryAnn Pranke, Verdugo Workforce Development Board member and coordinator for GlendaleLEARNS.
 “Caseworkers don’t even know, people who work with them daily who would love to provide resources to the people they work with, they don’t know about the career opportunities out there. … And even less know that there’s anybody out there who can actually help them get a job.”